swarmcity/sc-protocol-docs/getHashtagList.md

  * @param {boolean} success - If the request was successful or not
  * @param {string} contractAddress - The address of the hashtag
  * @param {string} hashtagName - The hashtag name
- * @param {number} hashtagBalance - The SWR balance in in wei or smallest erc20 denomination
+ * @param {string} hashtagBalance - The SWR balance in in wei or smallest erc20 denomination
  * @param {number} children - The number of hashtag children / on chain */
 {
 	contractAddress: <String> {
 		hashtagName: <String>,
-		hashtagBalance: <Number>,
+		hashtagBalance: <String>,
 		children: <Number>
 	},
        ...